 Restoring Ratty (funded by The National Lottery Heritage Fund) is a project to restore water vole populations into the Kielder catchment of the north Tyne, with a view to their eventual spread throughout the catchment and surrounding areas.
 More than 900 water voles have been released thus far by staff and volunteers, and probably the most excited project assistants were 55 pupils from two schools (Terrington Hall School in North Yorkshire and Bellingham Middle School) who had the experience of a lifetime when they were invited to roll up their sleeves and help the project team with the releases.

 The first group to have a ‘Ratty’ experience were eighteen pupils from Terrington Hall School in North Yorkshire.
 The Year 5 pupils, aged between 10 and 11 and their teacher Mary-Ann Pilmore, are no strangers to water voles.
-They helped to trap six of them near their school for the captive breeding programme as part of the project’s three-way schools partnership.
+They helped to trap six water voles near their school for the captive breeding programme as part of the project’s three-way schools partnership.
 Inspired by their efforts, the pupils were so keen to release the babies from the voles they helped to trap, that they were prepared to travel over 125 miles and stay overnight at the Calvert Trust.

 The second group of pupils only had to travel from Bellingham Middle School but they were no less excited.
 Escorted by teacher Anna Veitch, 35 year 5 pupils aged between 9 and 10, travelled to the Cat Cleugh Field (adjacent to Kielder Village) in mini buses provided by the Calvert Trust.
 The school was selected by the 'Restoring Ratty' project as it is so close to the release site and was decided it would be a wonderful opportunity for the pupils to get ‘hands on’ with the wildlife which is literally on their doorsteps.